 The Career Development Office hosts a number of events throughout the year that provide students with opportunities to meet alumni and other respresentatives from a wide range of employers in varying geographical locations.

-We rely on our alumni network to alert us to potential articling or summer jobs for Queen’s Law students.
+We rely on our alumni network to alert us of potential articling or summer jobs for Queen’s law students.
 If you know of an opportunity, please contact our Career Development Coordinator, Sara Ali, via email at firstname.lastname@example.org

 For more information about these programs, or to suggest other ways you might assist our students, please contact: